matrix-org/matrix.org/content/docs/users/_index.md

 an account on for free.
 For your first steps, the simplest is to register an account there.

 To register an account, you need to use an app.
+Chose the type of device you're using to get the most useful instructions for you.